Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 Yet when a ligand binds to the MCP, the MCP undergoes conformation changes, which reduce the stability of the complex with CheW and CheA.
 As a result, CheA is less readily able to autophosphorylate, which means that it does not phosphorylate CheY, which cannot change the flagellar rotation to clockwise, and so the bacterium is less likely to tumble.

-In other words, the exchange of phosphoryl groups means that a ligand exterior to the cell can indirectly serve as an inhibitor for phosphorylated CheA as well as phosphorylated CheY.
-Thus, ligand binding *causes* fewer flagellar interactions and in turn less tumbling of the bacterium, so that the bacterium will run for a longer stretch of time.
+In short, attractant ligand binding *causes* more phosphorylated CheA and CheY, which means that it *causes* fewer flagellar interactions and therefore less tumbling, so that the bacterium will run for a longer stretch of time.

-A critical part of the process is that if a ligand is detected, and the cell has a high concentration of CheY, then it needs to decrease the CheY concentration quickly.
+**Note:** A critical part of this process is that if a ligand is detected, and the cell has a high concentration of CheY, then it needs to decrease the CheY concentration quickly.
 Otherwise, the cell will not be able to change its tumbling frequency.
 To this end, the cell is able to dephosphorylate CheY using an enzyme called **CheZ**.
+{: .notice--info}

 ## Adding phosphorylation events to our model of chemotaxis

-We would like to simulate the reactions driving chemotaxis signal transduction and see what happens if the bacterium "senses an attractant", meaning that the attractant ligand's concentration increases and leads to more receptor-ligand binding.
-To do so, we will use the Gillespie algorithm that we introduced in the [previous lesson](gillespie).
+We would like to use the Gillespie algorithm that we introduced in the [previous lesson](gillespie) to simulate the reactions driving chemotaxis signal transduction and see what happens if the bacterium "senses an attractant", meaning that the attractant ligand's concentration increases and leads to more receptor-ligand binding.

 This model will be more complicated than any we have introduced thus far.
 We will need to account for both bound and unbound MCP molecules, as well as phosphorylated and unphosphorylated CheA and CheY enzymes.
 We will also need to model phosphorylation reactions of CheA, which depend on the current concentrations of bound and unbound MCP molecules.
-We will at least make a simplifying assumption that the MCP receptor includes CheA and CheW, so that we do not need to represent these molecules individually.
+We will at least make the simplifying assumption that the MCP receptor is permanently bound to CheA and CheW, so that we do not need to represent these molecules individually.
+In other words, rather than thinking about CheA autophosphorylating, we will think about the receptor that includes CheA autophosphorylating.

 In the previous lesson, we very briefly introduced BioNetGen as a way to convert reactions into a software package applying the Gillespie algorithm.
 However, BioNetGen is useful not only for running particle-free simulations, but also because it implements its own language for **rule-based modeling**.

-Say that we were to specify all reactions using the style of modeling reactions used in previous modules.
+Say that we wanted to specify all particles and the reactions involving them in the manner used up to this point in the book.
 We would need one particle type to represent MCP molecules, another particle type to represent ligands, and a third to represent bound complexes.
 A bound complex molecule binds with CheA and CheW and can be either phosphorylated or unphosphorylated, necessitating two different molecule types.
 In turn, CheY can be phosphorylated or unphosphorylated as well, requiring two more particles.

 Instead, the BioNetGen language will allow us to conceptualize this system much more concisely using rules that apply to particles that are in a variety of states.
 The BioNetGen representation of the four particles in our model is shown below.
 The notation `Phos~U~P` indicates that a given molecule type can be either phosphorylated or unphosphorylated, so that we do not need multiple different expressions to represent the molecule.